cvanaret/Uno/README.md

 ## Contributions

 Uno was designed and implemented by [Charlie Vanaret](https://github.com/cvanaret/) (Zuse-Institut Berlin).
-The abstract framework for unifying nonlinear optimization was developed by Charlie Vanaret and Sven Leyffer.
+The theoretical abstract framework for unifying nonlinear optimization was developed by Charlie Vanaret and Sven Leyffer.

 [Silvio Traversaro](https://github.com/traversaro) contributed to the CMakeLists.